sdambo-git/spc-x-host-configuration/README.md

 ## Configuring LLDPD Daemonset

+In networking infrastructure, LLDP (Link Layer Discovery Protocol) is utilized to automate the discovery and configuration of NVIDIA Spectrum-X fabrics, ensuring optimal performance for large-scale AI and machine learning (ML) workloads

 To run our lldpd container daemonset we will need to provide a service account with privilege access similar to what we do with NMState.
 The first step is to create a service account we will simply call lldp.
 In this example I am creating it under the nvidia-network-operator namespace.
 First craft the custom resource file.

 ~~~bash